MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Remove-SmbServerCertificateMapping.md

 ### -Type

+Specifies the type of certificate mapping.
+The acceptable value for this parameter is:

+- `QUIC`

-`QUIC` Certificate mapping is for SMB over QUIC.
+Certificate mapping is for SMB over QUIC.

 ```yaml
 Type: Type[]